Tender, Juicy Chicken Madeira

 - 1 TB salted butter

-- Flatten chicken breasts to an even 1/4-inch thickness throughout.
-Lightly sprinkle both sides of each chicken breast with kosher salt and black pepper.
-In a large skillet, heat 3 TB olive oil over medium heat until hot.
+- Cook: in a large skillet, heat 3 TB olive oil over medium heat until hot.
 Place chicken breasts in skillet, without overcrowding (if needed, cook them in two separate batches.)
 Cook 3-4 minutes per side, until nicely browned on both sides and no longer pink in center.
 Transfer cooked chicken to a baking pan and cover to keep warm.

-- Sprinkle mozzarella cheese evenly on top of chicken breasts on baking pan.
-Broil 3-4 minutes or until cheese is golden and melted.
+- Broil: sprinkle mozzarella cheese evenly on top of chicken breasts on baking pan.
+Broil 3-4 minutes or just until cheese is golden and melted; watch carefully to prevent burning.

-- Serve chicken immediately, generously drizzled with Madeira sauce.
+- Serve: enjoy chicken immediately, generously drizzled with Madeira sauce.
 Extra sauce is delicious over mashed potatoes, angel hair pasta, or fluffy rice.

 1. Chicken Marsala.
 This is one of my all time faves for chicken.
 It’s always good, anytime.
 It was one of my earliest recipes on COL and still one of the best.